bcci: Cricket's bidding wars begin: BCCI sounds bugle for ICC, announces IPL media rights tender | Cricket News | ExBulletin

 Here’s a range of reasons why the ICC movement is seen as “unwarranted”.
 AN) The ICC has yet to freeze host countries for the next eight-year rights cycle.
 While it has called for proposals from full and associate boards, no final call for the allocation of events has been made; b) ICC has yet to resolve tax issues with member boards, especially India.
 The tax debt stands at 42.3% and no country, let alone the Indian government, is able to guarantee exemptions three years in advance; C) ICC has not yet worked out how bidding will be even comparable when applied after tax, which in itself is a complicated process; NS) The aforementioned aspect – ICC’s new rights cycle won’t start until 2024, so why the rush?

-“Of course the ICC sees positives in this move and to list a few: AN) It’s a nice hedging strategy where ICC knows that only one broadcaster will win IPL and others will ride the fear of being locked out of cricket; b) ICC might even think that bidders will not keep IPL as their sole priority and therefore can achieve higher value in a competitive market; C) ICC can justify this move by saying that the revenues from the media rights of the eight-year cycle boards outside India, England and Australia a continued revenue stream and therefore attracting top dollar is essential; NS) There is even an argument that bilateral cricket is better planned around ICC events.
+“Of course the ICC sees positives in this move and to list a few: AN) It’s a nice hedging strategy where ICC knows that only one broadcaster will win IPL and others will ride the fear of being locked out of cricket; b) ICC might even think that bidders will not keep IPL as their sole priority and therefore can achieve higher value in a competitive market; C) ICC can justify this move by saying that the media rights revenue from the eight-year cycle driving outside India, England and Australia will provide a continued revenue stream and therefore attracting top dollars is essential; NS) There is even an argument that bilateral cricket is better planned around ICC events.

 “But all these aspects together still don’t justify the rush to make a pitch next to or ahead of IPL.
 Unless, of course, the big picture doesn’t hurt to make another stalemate with Indian cricket.
 The ICC has the right to ITT, but not necessarily because there is proven science for it,” say those following these developments.